Enhancing landscape resilience to zoonotic disease emergence by consolidating nature conservation systems in Central Asia

 • Ministry of Agriculture and Environmental Protection - Turkmenistan

-• Ministry of Ecology and Natural Resources
+• Ministry of Ecology and natural resources of the Republic of Kazakhstan

 • Ministry of Natural Resources, Ecology and Technical Supervision – Kyrgyzstan